The 15 Best Types of Roof Vents to Consider for Your Home

 2. Off-Ridge Vents

 Off-ridge vents are located near the crest of your roof.
 These vents work best for roofs with a small surface area.
-The material comprises galvanized steel—standard steel coated in zinc to provide corrosion resistance.
-Unfortunately, their small size prohibits them from expelling large amounts of hot air.
+The material is usually galvanized or standard steel coated in zinc to provide corrosion resistance.

 3. Box Vents (Louver Vents)